PSP-IPΔ4 and PSP-IPΔ6 established the first frameworks for the functioning of the ParaSwap DAO governance process.

 With this proposal implemented, what are the next steps to consider?
 Does this proposal include any new parameter the DAO can adjust?
 Does it call for a revision of another subcomponent of the system?

-1. Implementation Overview (merged with 8.
+(merged with 8.
 Forward-thinking considerations)

 What happens if this proposal goes through?
 A high-level overview of the main steps required for its implementation as well as potential future considerations.